 There’s a reason it’s easier to write a paragraph than an essay.
 The longer our projects get, the more disorganized they can become.
 Once you’ve outlined your course, and have begun drafting each lesson plan, you will probably find that it’s necessary to go back and make some adjustments to the structure.
 Maybe one topic just can’t fit into the span of one lesson, in which case, it’s time to ask yourself:

-If you want your students to be engaged, they need to be able to connect!
+If you want your students to be engaged when you teach online classes, you need them to connect with each other!
 It’s really easy to create a group on Meetup or Facebook, or even an email chain.
-This simple step creates a sense of community among classmates, and, more importantly, serves as a great tool for your next course.
+This simple step creates a sense of community among classmates, and, more importantly, serves as a great tool as you create your next course.
 It’s an invaluable resource for student feedback, which can lead to breakthroughs in how you structure your lessons, explain confusing topics, and supplement with additional resources.

 Starting small is the key to success when you teach online classes.
 It’s also a great way to slowly build customer trust.
-Even a two part class is fantastic, especially one where you give students a little bit of homework after the first class, and expand upon that knowledge in the second class.
-Consider doing something like this regularly, even if it’s the same class.
+Even a two-part class is fantastic, especially if you give students a little bit of homework after the first class and expand upon that knowledge in the second class.
+Consider doing something like this regularly, even if it’s the same course.
 As more people discover your business, they will want a simple, low investment way to test the waters with you, their new teacher.
 Providing these options is a great way to keep growing your customer base.

 Getting People to Sign Up

 Perhaps our biggest fear as creatives and entrepreneurs is that our work will go unnoticed.
 Luckily, in this day and age, we have so much more control over exposure.
-It’s important to always think about your niche, whether that’s aspiring jewelers, or people wanting to experiment with meditation techniques.
+It’s important to always think about your niche as you create online classes, whether your class is for aspiring jewelers, or people wanting to experiment with meditation techniques.
 A little bit of online sleuthing can make a big difference in your product’s visibility.
 Use relevant hashtags, not only when you create content to sell courses online, but throughout your brand’s social media accounts.
 Engage with your followers.
 Answer questions.
 Behave like the expert that you are.
 Ryan Robinson recently made $5000 in side income in a single month from his online blogging course, after growing a large, engaged audience.

-Foster relationships with other individuals and brands within your niche to increase your audience and get more eyes on your work.
+Foster relationships with other individuals and brands within your niche to increase your audience as you teach online classes and get more eyes on your work.
 Not only is this good for visibility and authority, but it opens the door to exciting collaborations down the road.

 It’s helpful to find Facebook groups, Reddit threads, and other online communities interested in your topic.
-If you want to start something local, go ahead and create a group on Meetup, and use a platform like Selz to sell access to your classes.
+If you want to start something local, go ahead and create a group on Meetup, and use a platform like Selz to give more students access to your online classes.
 The possibilities are endless.

 If you’re a seasoned educator who can outline a class in no time at all, that itself is a valuable skill!
 It’s easy to create a lesson plan and sell it through our platform.
 Once you’ve saved your file, you can go ahead and upload it to Selz as a digital product.
 Feel free to go overboard here and organize your product however you like, as Selz allows you to upload multiple files as one complete download.
 This means that your main lesson plan PDF can be supplemented by additional documents, such as historical primary sources, relevant artwork, and scientific studies.

 You don’t need a PhD to teach online classes and make a profit.
 As our worlds become more interconnected, it’s becoming easier to seek out advice and new knowledge than ever before.
-It can be hard to believe, but your passion, hobby, and pursuit of knowledge is of great value to customers within your niche.
-More and more people are signing up when educators sell online classes to be part of a community, gain knowledge, and connect with a teacher.
+It can be hard to believe, but your experience and pursuit of knowledge are of great value to customers within your niche.
+More and more people are signing up when educators create online classes to be part of a community, gain understanding, and connect with a teacher.
 What are you waiting for?
 Get started today and make your passion pay off.